We Develop Vision for Machines and Robots with Deep Learning and AI

 Often these are tasks that humans can solve intuitively.
 At the same time, however, they are difficult to describe and thus evade or have evaded the rule-based procedures that have prevailed to date.

 With DL / ML there are now a number of powerful tools to deal with such applications efficiently.
 Many difficult questions in image processing that have not yet found a solution can now be solved very well.
-It is therefore a good idea to subject previously unsolvable inspection tasks to a feasibility study again.
+It is therefore advisable in any case to subject previously unsolvable inspection tasks to a feasibility analysis again.

 In 2D applications, deep learning / machine learning is particularly strong for tasks on diffuse, inhomogeneous surfaces, in which the error features have a wide range.
 This includes: